-This week I started a new diet called The 5:2 Diet where you eat normally for 5 days a week and eat extremely low calorie meals on the other 2 days.
-The goal for me is to eat a total of 600 calories on the fasting days - a 200 - 300 calorie breakfast, fast for 12 hours and then a 300 calorie dinner.
+This week, I started a new diet called The 5:2 Diet, where you eat normally for 5 days a week and eat extremely low-calorie meals on the other 2 days.
+My goal is to eat 600 calories on the fasting days - a 200 - 300 calorie breakfast, fast for 12 hours, and then a 300-calorie dinner.

-This recipe is adapted from Diana Clayton's 5:2 Diet Recipes All Under 300 Calories and served as my first low calorie dinner.
+This recipe is adapted from Diana Clayton's 5:2 Diet Recipes All Under 300 Calories and served as my first low-calorie dinner.
 How did it taste?
-Well, after not eating for 12 hours, most anything would be delicious but this meal was pretty good for something so low cal.
+After not eating for 12 hours, most anything would be delicious, but this meal was pretty good for something so low cal.

-If you're looking for a more tasty cole slaw but with a lot more calories, be sure to check out my recipe for my Dad's cole slaw but this is about cutting calories.
-The marinade looks extremely simple but it does give the chicken thighs a nice flavor.
+If you're looking for a more tasty cole slaw but with a lot more calories, be sure to check out my recipe for my Dad's cole slaw, but this is about cutting calories.
+The marinade looks extremely simple but gives the chicken thighs a nice flavor.

 Low Cal Chicken Thighs with Cole Slaw Recipe

 - 4 chicken thighs boneless - skinless